programminghistorian/jekyll/lessons/topic-modeling-and-mallet.md

 using the command line – we'll talk about that more in a moment, although you typically use the same few commands over and over.

+While there is currently a preview release of MALLET 2.0.8 available, this lesson uses the official release of MALLET 2.0.7.
+If you are following along with our instructions, please be sure to download the correct version.

 The installation instructions are different for Windows and Mac.
 Follow the instructions appropriate for you below: